Mama Shu: Life and work

+Harris also founded The Moon Ministry 501(c)(3) nonprofit religious organization.
+The Moon Ministry has no connection or affiliation with Hyung Jin Moon's Unification Church.

 Avalon Village

-The tragedy of losing her son, Jakobi Ra, inspired Harris' motivation to develop the Avalon Village, which is named after the street it sits on, Avalon Street, located in Highland Park, Michigan.
-This "eco-village" consists Harris does not have a background in urban planning or development "except for sitting on this porch conjuring up what I want to do on this block, that's it".
+Harris was motivated to develop the Avalon Village by the death of her son, Jakobi Ra.
+The eco-village is named after the street it sits on, Avalon Street, located in Highland Park, Michigan.
+Harris does not have a background in urban planning or development "except for sitting on this porch conjuring up what I want to do on this block, that's it".

 The Avalon Village started after Harris purchased a house on the corner of Avalon Street for $3,000, which would be the first of 45 lots that were eventually acquired by Harris in her neighborhood of Highland Park, MI.
 Over the years, Harris acquired funding through many different avenues to help reach her goal of building the Avalon Village, including selling $5 fish sandwiches.
 The Avalon Village Kickstarter earned a massive $243,690 in donations.
-Harris was featured on "The Ellen Show" in 2016, where Ellen DeGeneres donated a $100,000 pre-fab house to the Avalon Village.
+Harris was featured on The Ellen Show in 2016, where Ellen DeGeneres donated a $100,000 pre-fab house to the Avalon Village.
 The American rock band, Edward Sharpe and the Magnetic Zeros, donated $100,00 through their Big Sun Foundation non-profit.
 An anonymous donor and former Highland Park resident donated tens of thousands of dollars to help with the completion of the Homework House.
 On July 30, 2024, rap and hip-hop artist KRS-One performed a benefit show in Avalon Village at Jakobi Ra Park.

 Harris commented while developing building of Avalon Village, “All I care about is how we, as our community, how we are going to uplift ourselves and empower ourselves.
 We’re just doing what we need to do, just to make things better for ourselves.”